aniketartani/chatbot-mercor/README.md

 Retrieve the growth percentage of a particular industry on a given day.<br>

 <h3>Solution Overview</h3>
 To solve the problem, we employed a BERT fine-tuned model, which is a state-of-the-art natural language processing model.
-We use this model to extract relevant information about industry growth from various sources.
+We use this model to analyze our data.And we used Beautiful soup to extract relevant information(during runtime) about industry growth from various sources.
 The key libraries used in this solution are:<br>

 Transformers: A powerful library by Hugging Face that provides pre-trained NLP models, including BERT.<br>
 Pandas: A versatile library for data manipulation and analysis.<br>